shlomif/fc-solve/fc-solve/source/README.win32.txt

 recursion stack size of 32 megabytes. (don't worry if you don't have so much memory in your computer - it will still run fine)

-To enable presets (which you should) copy the files under the "To-Program-Files" sub-directory of this archive under the "C:\Program Files\" directory of Windows.

 Freecell Solver's homepage is at the following URL:

 http://fc-solve.berlios.de/